Here's a list of important events in Connecticut highway history, from the 17th century to the present.

 - Feb.
 9: The toll gate on Connecticut's last privately-owned turnpike (the Derby Turnpike) is taken down.

-- Around 1900, the United States' first automobile speed law is enacted in Connecticut.
-The speed limit is 12 mph in rural areas, and 8 mph in the city.
+- May 21: Connecticut enacts the United States' first automobile speed law.
+The speed limit is 15 mph in rural areas, and 12 mph in the city.

 - July: The suspension bridge at Warehouse Point becomes toll-free – the first free bridge in the state.